-In her new book We the Eaters, Ellen Gustafson, the co-founder of Food Tank does a great job of clarifying how dietary shifts backed up by grassroots political pressure can lead to positive change in our food system.
-Advocating not only for dietary change but also structural change, Gustafson points out the raw injustice of mega-corporations reaping billions of dollars on cheap and highly processed food while refusing tp provide their workers a living wage.
-She also reminds us of the most important food-insight of all, that nurturing a more holistic food system is a way of nurturing a more profound and respectful relationship with nature, other animals, and ourselves.
+In We the Eaters, Ellen Gustafson, co-founder of Food Tank reveals how dietary shifts backed up by grassroots political pressure can and must lead to transformative change in our food system.
+Advocating not only for dietary but also structural change, her book highlights the injustice of corporations reap billions in profits from cheap, highly processed foods while refusing to provide their workers a living wage.

-Gustafson also points out one common ingredient in every aspect of the western diet: suffering.
+Gustafsonreminds her readers to consider the most common ingredient of the western diet: suffering.
 “Almost every step of the industrial meat supply chain” she writes, “degrades someone or something: the cows, the land, the farmers and industry workers, the consumers, and the communities.”

-Like Raj Patel in Stuffed and Starved, Marion Nestle in Food Politics, and Eric Schlosser in Fast Food Nation, Gustafson offers us an authentic piece of food journalism that thoughtfully critiques the political, economic, and social impact of our current industrial food system.
-Like all those who speak wisely about food, she inspires us to examine not just our inherent food values but also our broader notion of value itself.
-Her book helps us to recognize that we can never fully examine either food or nature through just a scientific lens.
-She urges us to take a broader and more thoughtful approach to our diet and be willing to unearth our commercially-driven fantasies about food in order to cultivate a more meaningful, compassionate, and sustainable relationship with both ourselves and our environment.
+Like Raj Patel in Stuffed and Starved, Marion Nestle in Food Politics, or Eric Schlosser in Fast Food Nation, Gustafson offers an authentic piece of food journalism that thoughtfully critiques the political, economic, and social impact of our current industrial food system.
+Her book commends us to discard our commercial fantasies about food and replace them with a more holistic and sustainable understanding of our diet.